pascallaliberte/sharpen.page/index.md

 ## Your customers just want to make progress

-Your product gets _hired_ into the lives of your customers for a reason.
+[Your product gets _hired_ into the lives of your customers for a reason][jtbd-intro].
 When they're saying _yes_ to your product, they're saying _no_ to something else.
 Saying _no_ to that other thing was a key moment for them.
 It took time before they finally pulled the plug.

+[jtbd-intro]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}

 So what caused that switch from "not this, now now" to "yes, this, now"?